cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 that can perform filtering, aggregation, and joins of data streams.
 It is built to be a special flowlet (``AbstractInputFlowlet``) which can be used as a part of your Flow.

-Ideally, TigonSQL’s ``AbstractInputFlowlet`` should be the first flowlet in your Flow to use it in your application.
-This way it is used to ingest high-throughputs of multiple data streams and process them in-memory, and the outputs are then persisted in Queues (HBase Tables, in Distributed Mode) for subsequent flowlets to process.
+Ideally, to use TigonSQL’s ``AbstractInputFlowlet`` in your application, it should be the first flowlet in your Flow.
+It will be used to ingest high-throughputs of multiple data streams and process them in-memory, and the outputs will then be persisted in Queues (HBase Tables, in Distributed Mode) for subsequent flowlets to process.

 Currently the number of instances of an ``AbstractInputFlowlet`` is limited to one.
 Other flowlets don’t have this constraint. ``AbstractInputFlowlet`` exposes HTTP and TCP endpoints for the user to ingest data.
-Details on how to use these endpoints is covered in our `Developer Guide. <developer.html>`__
+Details on how to use these endpoints is covered in our `Developer Guide. <developer.html#ingesting>`__

 TigonSQL Architecture